gcharters/kabanero-dev-getting-started/README.md

 To access the application endpoint in a browser, select the **Open App** icon <img src="images/open-app.png" width="3%" height="3%"> next to the project's name.
 You call also open the app by right clicking on the project and selecting **Open App**.

 Let's take a look at the code.
 In the **VS Code EXPLORER** you should see an entry with your project name.
-Expand this and the sub-twisties to show all the files created from the Appsody template
+Expand this and the sub-twisties to show all the files created from the Appsody template (Note, the template is not intended to be a sample as most people would end up having to delete the code each time, it aims to provide the starter code, server configuration and build to which you can add your code).

 <img src="images/template-code.png" width="50%" height="50%">

-Any changes you make to your code will automatically be built and re-deployed by **Codewind**, and viewed in your browser.
-Let's see this in action.

-To illustrate this, we will create a basic JAX-RS resource with a GET method, which will return a print statement when the endpoint is called.
-First, to get a better development view, right click on the project in the **Explorer** in **Visual Studio Code**, and press **Open Folder as Workspace**.
-The project and its directories will now appear in the **Explorer**.
+The main Java files are **StarterLivenessCheck**, **StarterReadinessCheck** and **StarterApplication**.
+The first two provide the outlines for `liveness` and `readiness` checks that can be hooked up to `Kubernetes` liveness and readiness probes.
+These are implemented using MicroProflie Health.
+The third file is a JAX-RS application, which provides the `Application Path` for your REST API.

+Let's add a REST service to your application.
 Navigate to the `src/main/java/dev/appsody/starter` directory, and create a file called `StarterResource.java` - this will be our JAX-RS resource.
-Populate the file with the following code:
+Populate the file with the following code and save it:

 ```Java
 package dev.appsody.starter;